 Bath-Wagon – This was a wagon that conveyed a bathtub and was called a Voiture de Bains in France.

-Battlesden-Cart – Also known as Battlesden-Car.
-This was an English variety of the pleasure cart.
+Battlesden-Cart – Also known as Battlesden-Car, this vehicle was an English variety of the pleasure cart.

 Beer Patrol Wagon – This was not a wagon but actually a Beer Delivery Cart with revolving frames for kegs that was popularized in Cincinnati, Ohio.